PRECIOUS-Gold rises as U.S. govt shutdown deepens global growth concerns

 Technically, spot gold has found a support at $1,278 per ounce, and it may hover above this level or bounce towards a resistance at $1,289, according to Reuters analyst Wang Tao.

 It registered its biggest intraday percentage decline since Dec.
-21, falling 2 percent to $1,313.50 on Thursday.
-The metal also was heading for its first weekly fall in five weeks.
+21 on Thursday, falling 2 percent to $1,313.50.
+The metal was also heading for its first weekly fall in five weeks.

-Silver was up 0.3 percent at $15.35 per ounce while platinum gained 0.3 percent to $803.
-(Reporting by Nallur Sethuraman in Bengaluru, Editing by Sherry Jacob-Phillips and Shreejay Sinha)
+Silver held firm at $15.32 per ounce, while platinum gained 0.1 percent to $802.
+(Reporting by Nallur Sethuraman in Bengaluru, Editing by Shreejay Sinha and Richard Pullin)